canonical/charmed-magma/docs/how-to/deploy_charmed_magma_orchestrator.md

 ## Requirements

-The Access Gateway must be installed on a Kubernetes cluster with the following specifications:
+The Orchestrator must be installed on a Kubernetes cluster with the following specifications:

-- **:material-kubernetes: Kubernetes**: A cluster with a minimum of 3 Nodes with 2 vCPUs and 8 GB of RAM each.
+- **:material-kubernetes: Kubernetes**: A cluster with a total of a minimum of 6 vCPUs and 16 GB of RAM.

 ## Deploy the magma-orc8r bundle